zanzix/zanzix.github.io/site/posts/bcc.md

 The main thing that's changed is that now instead of evaluating into Idris functions directly, we must first evaluate our source and target types.
 Thanks to the magic of dependent types, our compiler knows what the types of our evaluated combinators should be, so it's really hard to make a mistake here.
 This is something that will become invaluable once we start working with languages with more interesting notions of variable context.

 Once again we would like to generalise from evaluating our combinators into the category of Idris types to evaluating into morphisms of an arbitrary category.
-Our types are now evaluated into objects ``` ty : Ty -> obj ``` and our combinators are evaluated into morphisms, whose source and target are calculated by first evaluating the objects ```TypedBCC _ ty1 ty2 -> c (ty s) (ty t)```
+Our types are now evaluated into objects ``` ty : Ty -> obj ``` and our combinators are evaluated into morphisms, whose source and target are calculated by first evaluating the objects ```Comb _ ty1 ty2 -> c (ty s) (ty t)```

 We'll package up the evaluator for objects in a more modular way later, but for now let's just stick the entire thing into our definition of a BCC: